Photo by Innerbody Research

 VigRX offers a benzocaine-based spray for an outlandishly low $0.46 per pump.
 You'll get about ten times the quantity dollar-for-dollar compared to Promescent, but the up-front cost is higher at $50.
 Their spray works reliably, as well.

 Roman is quite similar to Hims in its offering.
-They lack a delay spray, and they have one less SSRI in their catalog compared to Hims, but they also offer delay wipes, ED treatments, hair loss interventions, and more.
+Like Hims, they lack a delay spray but offer delay wipes, ED treatments, hair loss interventions, and more.
+But they have one less SSRI in their catalog compared to Hims.

 In many cases, Roman’s products cost more than those from Hims or Promescent, but they have an edge in a few categories, namely testosterone support, hair care products, and skincare.